tine20/docker/README.md

 ## Install

-prerequisite: git, docker, docker-compose, php, composer, npm, your user is in the docker group.
+prerequisites: git, docker, php, composer and your user is in the docker group.
 If not see [below](#install-docker-io-and-docker-compose)

 1. clone this git and open it `git clone git@gitlab.metaways.net:tine20/docker.git tine20-docker` and `cd tine20-docker`
 2. install symfony/console dependencies `composer install`